 I’ve worked for a few different companies in diverse industries.
 And I’ve noticed one common theme: Marketing is often looked down upon by Sales.
-In some ways, I can understand the basic thinking.
-Sales brings money in whereas Marketing spends money.
+In some ways, I can understand the basics of this thinking.
+Sales bring money in whereas Marketing spends money.
+But this is the old way of thinking.

 Marketing can also be seen as sales enablement.
 This makes sense, but it still retains the subservient theme of Marketing reporting to Sales.